 When is the Unitary Patent expected to become available?

 The Unitary Patent will be available once the Unified Patent Court Agreement gives rise to the Unified Patent Court (UPC).
 This requires ratification of the Agreement by thirteen Member States, including the United Kingdom, France and Germany.
-The UK is yet to ratify the Agreement and German ratification is being held up by a referral to its Federal Constitutional Court.
+The UK and France have ratified the Agreement, but German ratification is being held up by a referral to its Federal Constitutional Court.
 The earliest that the German court is expected to reach a decision is around the end of 2018, so the new scheme is unlikely to start before the first quarter of 2019.
 Unitary Patent protection may be requested for any European patent granted after the Agreement comes into effect.

 How will I enforce a Unitary Patent?